Budapestby VisitCity Guides

 Local guides showcase Jewish Quarter's evolving street art scene on pay-what-you-want tours

-The Budapest Ruin Bar Tour With Local Drinks & Street Food combines nightlife with culinary exploration.
-Small groups spend three hours moving through District 7's trendy ruin bars, sampling traditional street food like lángos while learning about the historical and cultural forces that shaped these unique venues.
-The experience demonstrates how contemporary Budapest repurposes abandoned spaces into vibrant community centers.
+The Budapest Ruin Bar Tour With Local Drinks & Street Food combines nightlife with food exploration.
+You spend three hours going to different ruin bars in District 7, trying traditional street food like lángos while learning about how these unique venues came to be.
+We love how this tour shows you how Budapest turns abandoned spaces into vibrant community centers.

 Fresh lángos topped with shredded cheese and red sauce served on paper in a casual setting